Intro to Physics I & II*

 In this course, students actively investigate major experimental physics’ themes including:

 The course uses an exciting hands-on, lab-based approach to core experimental physics concepts to ensure tangibility and enduring learning.
 It simultaneously provides students with a rigorous foundation needed for higher-level studies.
 Calculus and pre-calculus are not pre-requisites.
 However, if student level permits, the instructor provides exposure to underlying mathematics to present a more balanced view of some physics concepts.

+Site visit and visiting specialists!
 The Ti2 team engages area research institutions and industries to help students understand how and why people are investigating the science behind and developing innovative solutions to the topics and issues covered in this course.

 Note: When the course is offered for winter/spring term only, the course is not a compressed or accelerated version of the academic year-long offering.
 The course covers fewer concepts with the same level of depth as the full-year course, and student interests and understanding influence aspects of what topics/concept get investigated.